Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 When you apply through Workday, the system asks you to upload your resume and then presents you with a series of structured forms.
 These forms cover your work history (job title, company, start date, end date, description), education (degree, institution, graduation date), skills, certifications, and often additional fields like languages, veteran status, and diversity information.

 The critical mistake most candidates make is treating the auto-filled forms as done.
 They glance at the pre-filled fields, assume everything looks close enough, and submit.
-That one decision can make the difference between appearing in recruiter searches and being completely invisible.
+That one decision can leave important qualifications out of the structured profile recruiters review.

 How Workday Parsing Works